lachlanc61/ReadoutXFM/README.md

   <br />
 </p>

+- Config files and optional arguments are read and initialised
+    - (utils.readargs and utils.initcfg)
+- The file and spectrum objects are initialised for parsing
+    - (obj.Xfmap, obj.PixelSeries)
+- The binary file is loaded in a series of chunks
+    - (parser.getstream and obj.Xfmap.nextchunk)
-- The JSON header is loaded as a dictionary, yielding map dimensions
+- The JSON header is loaded as a dictionary, yielding map dimensions and other parameters
-    - (src.bitops.readgpxheader)
+    - parser.readfileheader
 - Pixel records are parsed and loaded into a large 2D numpy array (shape = pixels * channels)
-    - (src.bitops.readpxrecord)
+    - (Xfmap.parse via parser.readpxdata)
     - Pixel parameters are extracted from the indidual pixel headers
+        - parser.readpxheader
     - Any missing channel records are reintroduced as zeroes
+        - (utils.gapfill)
+- If needed, a submap is extracted progressively with the necessary header updates throughtout
-    - (src.utils.gapfill)
+    - (parser.writepxheader and parser.writepxrecord)

-#
+- The fully extracted data is stored in a PixelSeries object for analysis

 Single-pixel spectra are mapped to RGB values using the HSV colourmap:
 - Sum of: spectrum intensity * R G B channel values, across spectrum
-    - (src.colour.spectorgb)
+    - (colour.spectorgb)

 <p align="left">
   <img src="./docs/IMG/hsv_spectrum2.png" alt="Spectrum" width="700">